Rare-earth industry in Australia: Government policies and trading partners

+According to Jenny Bloomfield of the Lowy Institute: "Geoeconomically, Australia's rise as a critical minerals power could help reshape global trade flows...
+Geopolitically, Australia's rare earths leverage enhances its strategic weight.
+By offering trusted, clean, transparent and secure supply chains, Australia strengthens its alliances, hedges against coercion, and asserts its role as a stabilising force in the Indo-Pacific".

-2025 deal with United States
+United States

 On 21 October 2025, the Prime Minister of Australia, Anthony Albanese, met with the President of the United States, Donald Trump, in Washington, D.C..
 After China had announced restrictions on their rare-earths, the U.S. was keen to find a new supplier.
 The two leaders signed a deal over rare-earths and other critical minerals (Note: Rare-earth elements or minerals are distinct from minerals or materials described as critical minerals or raw materials, which refers to materials that are considered to be of strategic or economic importance to a country.
 There is no single list, but individual governments compile lists of materials that are critical for their own economies.
 However the two terms are often used interchangeably, especially in the U.S.) that are needed for commercial clean energy production and technologically advanced military hardware.
 They each committed to provide at least US$1bn (A$1.54bn) towards a number of projects worth $US8.5bn (A$13bn) in both countries over six months.
 Albanese mentioned two projects by name in the media announcement: Alcoa and Arafura Rare Earths.
 Alcoa has alumina refineries in Western Australia, and it is proposed to build a gallium plant at one of them.

 Arafura, when complete, is anticipated to produce about 5% of the world's rare-earth oxides, in particular those used to manufacture permanent magnets used in electric vehicles and wind turbines.
 Seven companies in total will receive financial backing from the Export-Import Bank of the United States (EXIM).

 The full framework between the two countries has been published on the Australian Department of Industry, Science and Resources website.
 The deal has been well-received by the Minerals Council of Australia, the Australian rare-earths industry, and the markets.